Call the church office directly: 865-483-4357.

-First UMC is a church that lies with in the Oak Ridge District of the Holston Conference of the United Methodist Church.
+FUMC lies wit in the Oak Ridge District of the Holston Conference of the United Methodist Church.
 We have two appointed United Methodist elders as pastors, and also employ a spiritual care pastor and a part-time visitation pastor.

 The church is led by the Church Council, a lay-member group of leaders who care for the ministries and assets of the church.

 We embrace Jesus’ message that God loves and accepts every person.
 Therefore, we welcome all to share in the life and ministry of this community of faith.
 Our welcome knows no boundaries of age, race, ethnicity, culture, gender identity, sexual orientation, marital status, economic condition, physical ability or mental ability.

 The United Methodist Church is an 11-million-strong global church that opens hearts, opens doors and opens minds through active engagement with our world.

 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of United Methodism today.

 The United Methodist Church is non-doctrinal - meaning we do not ascribe to a specific statement of faith but find worth and meaning in the large expanse of Christian history and heritage.
 We believe that God is larger than one denomination can hope to define - and instead turn our attentions to the work of sharing God's love with the world we encounter.
 You will find that people at First UMC represent a wide river of Christian beliefs, and that conversations are rich with diversity and depth.